1: Sets and Types of Sets

 ---------------------------

-a < x ≤ b open on left, closed on
+(a, b] a < x ≤ b open on left, closed on right

 ---------------------------